Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Public places are part of a holistic approach to wellbeing and can provide respite for those who feel isolated or experience stress or safety issues at home.

-As Auckland's population grows, we must provide sufficient public places that meet the needs of residents.
-They are an extension of our homes and the way we live, and their design must therefore be flexible to accommodate how people of all age groups will use them.
+As Auckland's population grows we must provide sufficient public places that meet the needs of residents.
+The importance of open and green spaces also increases as people live in more compact urban environments.
+These spaces are an extension of our homes and the way we live, and their design must therefore be flexible to accommodate how people of all age groups will use them.

 When we focus on place, we do things differently.
 Placemaking recognises that our places foster wellbeing and support the way we live.
 It is a process that puts community-based participation at its centre.